facebook/react-native-website/website/versioned_docs/version-0.74/_integration-with-existing-apps-objc.md

 ## Prerequisites

-Follow the React Native CLI Quickstart in the [environment setup guide](environment-setup) to configure your development environment for building React Native apps for iOS.
+Follow the guide on [setting up your development environment](set-up-your-environment) and using [React Native without a framework](getting-started-without-a-framework) to configure your development environment for building React Native apps for iOS.

 ### 1. Set up directory structure